Masum-saikia/multi-Stage-Text-Retrieval-Pipeline-/README.md

 3.mixedbread-ai/mxbai-rerank-large-v1
 4.bge-reranker-v2-m3
 5.NV-RerankQA-Mistral-4B-v3

-11.The general pipline that the paper used is to use datasets from BEIR  datasets, which are already chunked and truncated to max 512 tokens.
+11. The general pipline that the paper used is to use datasets from BEIR  datasets, which are already chunked and truncated to max 512 tokens.
 The chunked passages are embedded using an embedding model and stored in a vector index / database.
 The querying pipeline then takes place for providing for each query a list with ranked passages for retrieval metrics computation (NDCG@10).
 In detail, the question is embedded and it is performed a vector search (e.g. using exact or Approximate Nearest Neighbour (ANN) algorithm) on the vector index, returning the top-k most relevant passages for the question.
 Finally, the top-k (set to 100 in our evaluation experiments) passages are re-ranked with a ranking model to generate the final ordered list.
 12. These three Question-Answering datasets from BEIR retrieval benchmark: Natural Questions (NQ) , HotpotQA and FiQA is used for evaluation.
 13. NV-RerankQA-Mistral4B-v3 , this model performed best in the benchmark
 14. They finetuned the model by keeping only the bottom 16 layers out of its 32 layers, and also modifying its self-attention mechanism from uni-directional (causal) to bi-directional and cange the loss function from binary cross entropy loss to  InfoNCE loss